elucidation-project/elucidation/elucidation-bundle/README.md

 Both of the above examples will contain the default communication definitions plus three custom ones defined as "RabbitMQ", "Kafka", and "gRPC".

+### Register JDBI Exception Mappers

+This property determine whether to register the JDBI `LoggingSQLExceptionMapper` and `LoggingJdbiExceptionMapper` components.
+The default is `true`.

 ---
-Copyright (c) 2018, Fortitude Technologies, LLC
+Copyright (c) 2018 - 2020 Fortitude Technologies, LLC